BerkeleyAutomation/gqcnn/docs/source/tutorials/planning.rst

 -------------
 Sample inputs from our experimental setup are provided with the repo:

-#. **data/examples/single_object/phoxi/**: Set of example images from a PhotoNeo PhoXi S containing only one object.
+#. **data/examples/clutter/phoxi/dex-net_4.0**: Set of example images from a PhotoNeo PhoXi S containing objects used in `Dex-Net 4.0`_ experiments arranged in heaps.
-#. **data/examples/clutter/phoxi/**: Set of example images from a PhotoNeo PhoXi S containing objects in heaps.
+#. **data/examples/clutter/phoxi/fcgqcnn**: Set of example images from a PhotoNeo PhoXi S containing objects in `FC-GQ-CNN`_ experiments arranged in heaps.
-#. **data/examples/single_object/primesense/**: Set of example images from a Primesense Carmine containing only one object.
+#. **data/examples/single_object/primesense/**: Set of example images from a Primesense Carmine containing objects used in `Dex-Net 2.0`_ experiments in singulation.
-#. **data/examples/clutter/primesense/**: Set of example images from a Primesense Carmine containing objects in heaps.
+#. **data/examples/clutter/primesense/**: Set of example images from a Primesense Carmine containing objects used in `Dex-Net 2.1`_ experiments arranged in heaps.

-**\*\*Note that when trying these sample inputs, you must make sure that the GQ-CNN model you are using was trained for the corresponding camera.
+**\*\*Note that when trying these sample inputs, you must make sure that the GQ-CNN model you are using was trained for the corresponding camera and input type (singulation/clutter).
 See the following section for more details.**

 .. _pre-trained-models: